-- a) Suppliers required to replace lead service lines. - 1) Suppliers that fail to meet the lead action level in tap samples taken pursuant to Section 611.356(d)(2), after installing corrosion control or source water treatment (whichever sampling occurs later), shall replace lead service lines in accordance with the requirements of this Section.
+- a) Suppliers required to replace lead service lines. - 1) If the results from tap samples taken pursuant to Section 611.356(d)(2) exceed the lead action level after the supplier has installed corrosion control or source water treatment (whichever sampling occurs later), the supplier shall recommence replacing lead service lines in accordance with the requirements of subsection (b) below.